SpongePowered/SpongeDocs/source/ore/publish.rst

 Documenting Your Project With Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To document your plugin Ore offers the creation of pages.
-By default you get a 'Home' page when you create your new Project.
+By default, you get a 'Home' page when you create your new
-To add new pages you can click on the '+' icon in the Pages bar on the right of the screen; doing so will open a pop-up where you
+Project.
+To add new pages, you can click on the '+' icon in the Pages bar on the right of the screen; doing so will open
-can choose a name and the parent page (adding a page on the Home page is not possible).
-If you choose the '<None>' option the page
+a pop-up where you  can choose a name and the parent page (adding a page on the Home page is not possible).
+If you
-will become a root page where you can later add child pages on.
-If you choose to add it to another page the page will only show
+choose the '<None>' option the page will become a root page where you can later add child pages on.
+If you choose to add
-when the parent page is expanded.
+it to another page the page will only show when the parent page is expanded.
+To document your pages, you can use
-To document your pages you can use CommonMark.
+CommonMark.

 Linking Pages
 -------------